tomchkk/transliterable-bundle/README.md

     private $lastname;
 ```

-In the above example, `$firstname` would be transliterated according by the class ruleset; `$lastname` by the property ruleset.
+In the above example `$firstname` would be transliterated according by the class ruleset; `$lastname` by the property ruleset.

 ### Frontend

 **Form Type**

-A `TransliterableType` form type is included, providing an `original` and `transliteration` field - each extending the built-in [TextType](https://symfony.com/doc/current/reference/forms/types/text.html).
-By default, the `required` option of the `transliteration` field is set to `false` since this field, if empty, will be populated when the entity is persisted.
+A `TransliterableType` form type is included, providing an `original` and `transliteration` field - each extending Symfony's [TextType](https://symfony.com/doc/current/reference/forms/types/text.html).
+By default the `required` option of the `transliteration` field is set to `false` since this field, if empty, will be populated when the entity is persisted.

 The following configuration options are available for `TransliterableType`: